We discussed why facility metrics and KPIs are useful, and now will describe how to identify the ones that matter most for you.

 When you build a list like this, it will become apparent which of your facility systems will be the key source for each measure, and how much effort it may take to assemble your metrics, so you can start to prioritize which will be measured and reported based upon the estimated value or importance of each.

-Employ facility metrics that matter to your organization.
+Employ facility management metrics that matter to your organization.
 There are potentially hundreds of metrics associated with the various dimensions of facilities: space, cost, quality, environment, operations, projects, etc. Start with the facility metrics that answer your key performance questions to address your priorities, and then add others of interest as your resources allow.